-Bubba Watson What's In The Bag? - Genesis Open
+Bubba Watson What's In The Bag? - 2-Time Masters Champ

-Here we take a look at the Ping gear used by Bubba Watson to win his tenth PGA Tour title at the Genesis Open
+Here we take a look at the Ping gear Bubba Watson has been using in 2018.

 Bubba Watson What’s In The Bag?